Ferryside Lease Extension - Free Consultation

 Virgin 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion.

-The conveyancing solicitors that we work with procure Ferryside lease extensions and help protect your position.
+The conveyancing solicitors that we work with undertake Ferryside lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancing solicitor we work with provide it.

 Ferryside Lease Extension Example Cases:

-Ollie, Ferryside, Ammanford,
+Rebecca, Ferryside, Ammanford,

 Ferryside case: